-Plan Description
+Plan Administration

-Plan administration.
-TVMWD administers the Retiree Benefits Plan-a single-employer defined benefit plan that is used to provide postemployment benefits other than pensions (OPEB) for all TVMWD permanent full-time employees.
+TVMWD administers the Retiree Benefits Plan-a single-employer defined benefit plan that is used to provide post employment benefits other than pensions (OPEB) for all TVMWD permanent full-time employees.

 Management of the TVMWD Retiree Benefits Plan is vested in the Board of Directors (the Board), which consists of seven members elected by the registered voters residing within TVMWD's boundaries.